 Working in Mexico sounds like an adventure to many people.
 However, job search in Mexico requires more than just the obvious Mexico CV and Mexico cover letter writing and translation, it requires thorough preparation.
-You will experience problems that probably did not even came to your mind when you decided to find an employment in Mexico.
+You will experience problems that probably did not even come to your mind when you decided to find employment in Mexico.

 Do not take too lightly the influence they can have on the effect of your adventure!
-For instance, you will experience the unlike immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.
+For instance, you will experience unlike immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Time: Mexico is - 6 hours UTC/GMT.
 Mexico has four time zones

 Internet country code: .mx

 Electricity: 110 volts AC, 60Hz.
 American two-pin (flat) plugs are usual.